 I finally got tired of getting stung by annoying mosquitos.
 Not wanting to leave an ugly red stain on my wall, I just explode them instead.

-Some fun with vacuum tubes.
+Some fun with vacuum tubes and vintage TVs.

 Online Real Time Geiger Counter.

 in their quest to battle their interweb censor law, a link to a copyrighted song: